Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 From the modeling standpoint, the stick compartment is the defining feature of dMRI inherent to the neuronal tissue, as compared to all other kinds of soft tissues.
-It is chiefly responsible for the anisotropy of the diffusion propagator in the brain and in spinal cord.
+It is chiefly responsible for the anisotropy of the diffusion propagator in the brain (at least, in the white matter), and in spinal cord (where finite axonal radii can be detected, see footnote~\ref{ftn:cord}).